An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Testing the photometric decomposition technique

 Our test demonstrates that: \begin{enumerate} \item It is sufficient to exclude the area affected by the bulge ($\pm8$~arcsec in case of \N7572) to obtain unbiased estimates of the disc scales and it is not required to include an analytic description of the bulge in the equations.
-Estimates of the vertical scales outside the bulge area coincide with the input values in the model. \item The restored scale-heights do not change with radius (as in the input models) even in the periphery of the galaxy where the surface brightnesses of the model thick and thin discs are compared. \item The radial scale evaluation of the composite disc $h$ does not correspond to the input thin disc radial scale even in the mid-plane because the contribution of the thick disc makes the brightness profile of a galaxy significantly flatter.
-However, when we go far enough above the mid-plane, the radial scale reaches a plateau $h \longrightarrow h_{T}$. \item Our method of reconstructing the radial scales of both components from the vertical decomposition works correctly over wide range of $z$, except for the regions placed high above the mid-plane (which for Models~1 and 2 corresponds $z\approx 8$~arcsec and $\mu_{z = 0} \approx 25$~mag arcsec$^{-2}$) where the thin disc contribution is negligible. \end{enumerate}
+Estimates of the vertical scales outside the bulge area coincide with the input values in the model. \item The vertical scale of the thin disc is overestimated by 20~per~cent while for the thick disc only by 3~per~cent \textit{only} due to the influence of the PSF.
+The estimates of the radial scales and the mid-plane surface brightnesses do not change much. \item The restored scaleheights do not change with radius (as in the input models) even at the periphery of the galaxy where the surface brightnesses of the model thick and thin discs are compared. \item The radial scale evaluation of the composite disc $h$ does not correspond to the input thin disc radial scale even in the mid-plane because the contribution of the thick disc makes the brightness profile of a galaxy significantly flatter.
+However, when we go far enough above the mid-plane, the radial scale reaches a plateau $h \longrightarrow h_{T}$. \item Our method for reconstructing the radial scales of both components from the vertical decomposition works correctly over wide range of $z$ values, except for the regions placed high above the mid-plane (which for Models~1 and 2 corresponds $z\approx 7$~arcsec and $\mu_{z = 0} \approx 25$~mag arcsec$^{-2}$) where the thin disc contribution is negligible. \end{enumerate}